-Further below are revenue and expenditure tables to provide an understanding of the funds received and the use of these funds as of September 30, 2018.
+Further below are revenue and expenditure tables to provide an understanding of the funds received and the use of these funds as of June 30, 2019.

-Actual collections since program inception totaled \$151,864,091 and expenditures were \$101,943,268 as of June 30, 2018.
+Actual collections since program inception total \$199,293,962 with expenditures of \$128,179,058 as of June 2019.
 There is a time lag between receipt of revenue and expenditure of funds for several reasons:

 - The Half-Cent Surtax program is on a pay-as-you-go basis.
 Encumbrances and expenditures cannot outpace revenues. - Generally, project planning occurs between September and March.
 Contracting (encumbrances) for the summer projects occurs between February and May.
 Construction expenditures peak between August and October each year. - Project development time can be lengthy depending on the scope and complexity of the project.
-Some projects will be constructed over two summers.
-For some projects, the scope of work exceeds the time available in one summer.
+For some projects, the scope of work exceeds the time available in one summer and must be constructed over two summers.